thegreenwebfoundation/carbon.txt/README.md

 The first of these is intended for organisations who are able to add DNS records to both their own domain, as well as the domain they want to show up as green.
 If you own both domains, this option is for you.

 The second is intended for organisations who are not able to add DNS records for the domain they want to show up as green, but do accept HTTP requests for the domain, and serve responses for it.
-If you operate a CDN, a managed Wordpress service, or a general platform-as-a-service offering this usually better suited for you.
+If you operate a CDN, a managed Wordpress service, or a general Platform-As-A-Service offering, this usually better suited for your use case.

 ### How to link two domains using DNS TXT records and domain hashes